TAKING A CLOSER LOOK: Part three in a series exploring key results of the 2018 Portrait of Bay Area Jewish Life.

 Her position was created three years ago to formalize the work she’d already been doing, including teaching students how injustice gets built into society.
 The school recently was awarded a grant from the Walter & Elise Haas Fund to pilot a Jewish Teens of Color Leadership Summit.
 Ben-David thinks such efforts are essential, especially for teenagers, who are questioning their identity and need to be seen and recognized.

 “Even more so as a Jewish school, we need to be talking about this,” she said.
 “Especially as an identity-based school.”

-“I’m glad that the population study is bringing this conversation more to the forefront,” he said.
-“We’re trying.
+“I’m glad that the population study is bringing this conversation more to the forefront,” they said “We’re trying.
 We have plenty of room to grow.
 This is absolutely a need we’re working to address.”

 That means not striving to be “colorblind,” but rather explicitly bringing race, culture and ethnicity into education in a thoughtful way.
 For example, instead of standard learning about Judaism with a segment on “other traditions,” Kehilla teaches sixth-graders that there are many types of Judaism, all of them normal.
 The goal is to make sure a diverse Jewish family will not attract attention or be looked at as outsiders.
 “Jews of color are often [mistakenly] ‘welcomed’ to their own synagogues,” Myrseth noted.

 That happened one time to Avi Brooks — and it wasn’t a great moment.
 But Brooks sees it as an aberration and says he and his family, who are all of color, love Kehilla and feel “totally at home” there.